 The College-Level Examination Program (CLEP®) test is a well-kept secret on college campuses.
-Too many students don’t know that they can receive course credit simply by taking (and scoring well) on a $55 test.
+Too many students don’t know that they can receive course credit simply by taking (and scoring well) on an $80.00 test.

 Purpose of the CLEP

 The point of this test is not to cheat students out of a college experience or to let them avoid classes.
 Rather, it is to speed up graduation, and to enrich, rather than cheapen, their undergraduate careers.
 If they test out of survey-level courses, then they are more open to take classes that they are interested in, and that will better fulfill them as college students.

 Furthermore, the tests are not simply a way for students to get out of taking classes and learning course content.
 The tests are specifically designed to tests students’ knowledge of subjects.
 If they score high enough, then they prove that they already comprehend what would be taught in a survey-level course on a particular subject.
 Therefore, there is no need for students to take the course if they are already knowledgeable of the content.